brianshumate/ansible-hubot/README.md

 * xkcd.coffee
 * zombies.coffee

-If the file `vars/_custom-scripts.yml` is found at runtime, scripts will be automatically installed from that file instead of the default `vars/custom-scripts.yml` file.

 ## Configuration

-Edit the variables defined in the following files as necessary:
+First, edit the variables defined in `defaults/main.yml` as necessary.

-* `defaults/main.yml`
-* `vars/main.yml`

 Then, copy the necessary `templates/hubot_?.env.j2` to `templates/_hubot_?.env.j2` where *?* is your hubot_adapter value, and update